What to expect

 Keeping pain away in every area of care

-Our commitment to no needless pain extends to every area of Children’s Hospitals and Clinics of Minnesota.
+Our commitment to no needless pain extends to every area of Children’s Minnesota.
 You’ll find us in the emergency department, at your child’s bedside, and in the clinics working to manage chronic pain as well as procedural pain like a blood test, vaccination or IV start.

 Preparing for a hospital stay